How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 Let's run our final workspace!
 Click on the Run button.
 Confirm the .hyper file and DataCleanup.xlsx files were created using Windows Explorer.

 In the "Data Source" view, notice all of the records that we have imported from the CSV file.
-We can also see that the PostCodeTrimmed attribute, that we created within our workspace, is present along with the other fields imported from the CSV file.
+We can also see that the PostCodeTrimmed attribute, which we created in our workspace, is present alongside the other fields imported from the CSV file.

-Now that our data is imported into Tableau, we can begin to create Data Views to explore this data.
+Now that our data is imported into Tableau, we can begin creating Data Views to explore it.

-We could also make use of the postal code field to show our data, create a new sheet.
-Add PostalCodeTrimmed, from "Dimensions" and color them by the unique count of business licenses in the area.
+We could also use the postal code field to show our data and create a new sheet.
+Add PostalCodeTrimmed, from "Dimensions", and color them by the unique count of business licenses in the area.

 Was this article helpful?